Creslow Park: Building and intended purpose

 The original buildings and aerials were erected in 1944.
 Little is known about these buildings, but some photographs are available.
 In these photographs a semi-circular transmission building believed to be of the same design as the one located at Signal Hill in Gawcott (which still exists today) can be clearly seen.

 The site was completely overhauled and modernised in 1989-90 with many of the post-war buildings, including the main transmission building, being demolished and a new state-of-the-art building replacing them.
 The main building contains 5000sq/ft of highly secure, purpose built technical space divided into two areas, one denoted the 'Drive and Mux Room' (approx 1000sq/ft) and the other the 'Transmission Hall' (approx 4000sq/ft).
+The former appears to be where the signals were generated and is fully lined internally with a copper faraday cage.

 Dual-redundant power was designed in to the building from the outset and a dedicated HV connection to the grid supported the historical use of the site.
 This combined with 2x Rolls-Royce Diesel Generators provides excellent power redundancy.
 In recent years diverse fibre optic communications have been installed meaning the site has an abundance of connectivity.